- Program:Keyboard Studies

 Pollack is much in demand on international competition juries.
 He has participated several times on the International Tchaikovsky Piano Competition held in Moscow as well as on the Queen Elizabeth in Brussels; Montreal, Canada; Leeds, England; Ciurlionis, Vilnius, Lithuania; Gina Bachauer, Salt Lake City; Hamamatsu and Sonoda Competitions in Japan; UNISA in Pretoria, South Africa; Prokofiev in St. Petersburg; and the Rachmaninoff in Moscow.

 Pollack has held several visiting artist faculty positions including The Juilliard School, Columbia University and Yale’s School of Music.
-Pollack has been a longtime professor at the Thornton School of Music at the University of Southern California.
+He has been a longtime professor at the USC Thornton School of Music.